We Still Don’t Know How the Coronavirus Is Killing Us

 The most bedeviling confusion has arisen around the relationship of the disease to breathing, lung function, and oxygenation levels in the blood — typically, for a respiratory illness, a quite predictable relationship.
 But for weeks now, front-line doctors have been expressing confusion that so many coronavirus patients were registering lethally low blood-oxygenation levels while still appearing, by almost any vernacular measure, pretty okay.
 It’s one reason they’ve begun rethinking the initial clinical focus on ventilators, which are generally recommended when patients oxygenation falls below a certain level, but seemed, after a few weeks, of unclear benefit to COVID-19 patients, who may have done better, doctors began to suggest, on lesser or different forms of oxygen support.
 For a while, ventilators were seen so much as the essential tool in treating life-threatening coronavirus that shortages (and the president’s unwillingness to invoke the Defense Production Act to manufacture them quickly) became a scandal.
 But 80 percent of New York patients put on ventilators died.
 In China, the figure was 86 percent.

 On April 20 in the New York Times, an ER doctor named Richard Levitan who had been volunteering at Bellevue proposed that the phenomenon of seemingly stable patients registering lethally low oxygen levels might be explained by “silent hypoxia” — the air sacs in the lung collapsing, not getting stiff or heavy with fluid, as is the case with the pneumonias doctors had been using as models in their treatment of COVID-19.
 But whether this explanation is universal, limited to the patients at Bellevue, or somewhere in between is not yet entirely clear.
-A couple of days later, scientists reported finding that the ability of the disease to mutate has been “vastly underestimated” — investigating the disease as it appeared in just 11 patients, they found 30 mutations.
+A couple of days later, in a pre-print paper others questioned, scientists reported finding that the ability of the disease to mutate has been “vastly underestimated” — investigating the disease as it appeared in just 11 patients, they said they found 30 mutations.
 “The most aggressive strains could generate 270 times as much viral load as the weakest type,” the South China Morning-Post reported.
 “These strains also killed the cells the fastest.”

 That same day, the Washington Post reported on another theory gaining traction among American doctors treating the disease — that one key could be the way COVID-19 affects the blood of patients, producing much more clotting.
 “Autopsies have shown that some people’s lungs are filled with hundreds of microclots,” the Post reported.
 “Errant blood clots of a larger size can break off and travel to the brain or heart, causing a stroke or a heart attack.”